klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 Another major premise of EMH is the hypothesis that all new information is analyzed almost immediately and accurately reflected in stock prices...we'll often find that the researchers mistakenly take any market reaction to new information as the correct one...A number of other studies have shown that the market is slow to digest new information.

-## Chapter 7: Wall Street's Addiction to Forecasting
+## Ch 7: Wall Street's Addiction to Forecasting

 When information-processing requirements are large and complex analysis is necessary to integrate it, the rational system, which is deliberative and analytical, is often subtly overridden without the professional's knowledge by the experiential system.